We are excited to announce that playwright Zahida Rahemtulla will join PTC for the inaugural New Play in Development Prize.

 “I’m so excited to be working with Davey and the team at PTC.
-Like so many playwrights, PTC has been a meaningful place for my work and I can’t wait to see this play grow with Davey and the amazing team here.“
+Like so many playwrights, PTC has been a meaningful place for my work and I can’t wait to see this play grow with Davey and the amazing team here leading up to 2022.

 The Frontliners synopsis:

-Vancouver, British Columbia—Late January 2016.
-Canada is in the throes of resettling the first wave of 25,000 Syrian refugees.
+It is late January 2016 and Canada is in the throes of resettling the first wave of 25,000 Syrian refugees.
 As three frontline workers battle Vancouver’s housing crisis to move families out of an East Van hotel, their lives are brought together in ways that irreversibly shape them.

 Workshop Production Artistic and Production Team: